-- 3. Select PCODE from the Type drop-down list. - From the Product Module drop-down list, select the Product Module that the object will belong to.
-Only those Product Modules associated with the current Workspace Module are available.
+- 3. Select PCODE from the Type drop-down list. - 4.
+From the Product Module drop-down list, select the Product Module that the object will belong to.
+Only those Product Modules associated with the current Workspace Module are available. - 5.
+Type in or select the object Group.
+This field is used to sort objects in the Workspace

-- 5. Type in or select the object Group, and type in the Level.
-These fields are used to sort objects in the Workspace Module, and are part of the configuration list, not part of the object version record in the repository. - Select a Code Subtype from the Subtype drop-down list.
+Module, and is part of the configuration list, not part of the object version record in the repository.

+6. Select a Code Subtype from the Subtype drop-down list.
 The corresponding file extension is automatically provided.